erictrimbs/Spendify/docs/milestone3.md

 - Create a bar chart showing each user's monthly spending for the past year
 - Enable Spendify suggestions to automatically update in response to transaction history changes
 - Use a `secrets.json` file to hide database username and password from GitHub
+- Write breakdown of division of labor in `milestone3.md`

 ### Eric Trimble